swipswaps/objectiv-analytics/schema/README.md

 * Enable realtime validation of instrumentation and provide debugging feedback.
 * Structure and validate data collection at the first step of the pipeline.
 * Enable effective feature creation when building models.
-* Enable models and datasets to be reused with minimal effort.
+* Enable models and data sets to be reused with minimal effort.

 The open analytics taxonomy is captured in a schema that is loosely based on JSON-schema and uses JSON5 encoding to allow for multiline strings.